-When a person is injured in a motorcycle accident, it isn’t just painful, but it may also limit your movement for the rest of your life.
+When a person is injured in a motorcycle accident, it isn’t just painful; it may also limit her movement for the rest of her life.
 As a result of foot injuries, some motorcyclists must deal with permanent ramifications in their professional and personal lives.

 It is not unusual for an injury to result in several broken or fractured bones in the foot.
-This is because, unlike a car accident, nothing is protecting the driver from the impact when a motorcycle is involved in a collision.
+This is because, unlike a car accident, nothing protects the driver from the impact when a motorcycle is involved in a collision.

-Therefore, motorcycle accidents tend to be more serious than other motor vehicle accidents.
+Therefore, motorcycle accidents are more serious than other motor vehicle accidents.
 A metatarsal fracture (a fracture of one of the bones that form the toes) is one of the most common foot injuries sustained in a motorcycle collision.
 However, heel injuries may also be sustained during a motorcycle accident.

 If a rider sustains numerous metatarsal fractures, they almost certainly require surgery to repair these damages.
 They may face persistent discomfort, pain, and limited mobility for the rest of their lives.

 As already mentioned, the effects of a motorcycle accident can be devastating.
 Those who sustain heel and foot injuries during a serious accident should contact one of the experienced personal injury lawyers from Ehline Law Firm.
-A personal injury attorney can help motorcycle accident victims obtain the compensation they need to cover past medical expenses and future expenses that victims may not have thought of.
+A personal injury attorney can help motorcycle accident victims obtain the compensation they need to cover past medical and future expenses that victims may not have considered.

-Often, an insurance company may offer personal injury victims a low settlement amount to wrap the case up quickly and prevent them from pursuing a personal injury lawsuit.
-The good news is that Ehline Law attorneys in Los Angeles have experience dealing with some of the toughest insurance companies in the city, so you can rest assured that you have the best chance at receiving fair compensation for your damages.
+An insurance company often offers personal injury victims a low settlement amount to wrap the case up quickly and prevent them from pursuing a personal injury lawsuit.
+The good news is that Ehline Law attorneys in Los Angeles have experience dealing with some of the toughest insurance companies in the city, so you can rest assured that you have the best chance of receiving fair compensation for your damages.

-Here are some of the things physicians look for when assessing a heel injury.
+Here are some things physicians look for when assessing a heel injury.